MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/vmmq.md

     -   **NumQueuePairsForDefaultVPort** - Number of queue pairs assigned to a default VPort.
 New Field in NDIS 6.60.

-During miniport adapter initialization, the miniport driver must examine the new **\*RssOnHostVPorts** keyword in order to determine if it should enable Hardware vRSS feature on the NIC.
+During miniport adapter initialization, the miniport driver must examine the new **\*RssOnHostVPorts** keyword in order to determine if it should enable the VMMQ feature on the NIC.

 | SubbkeyName       | ParamDesc          | Value       | EnumDesc |
 |-------------------|--------------------|-------------|----------|